Dictionary Learning under Symmetries via Group Representations

 In general, because \eqref{eq:sdp_relaxation_blocktoep} computes the Minkowski function with respect to a convex set that is an outer convex relaxation of $\mathcal{C}_{j_1,\ldots,j_k}$, the optimal solution to \eqref{eq:sdp_relaxation_blocktoep} bounded above by the atomic norm evaluated at $T$.

 Next, $T$ is a linear sum of rank-one tensor.
 There are $r$ terms, and each have a coefficient of $1/r$.
 As such, the resulting atomic norm evaluated at $T$ is at most the sum of these coefficients, which is one.
 In general, it may be smaller, especially for large $r$.

 Based on these series of inequalities, if the optimal value to \eqref{eq:sdp_relaxation_blocktoep} is equal to one, we have an instance where the relaxation is tight.
-In the following, we perform the following experiment: For each pair $(n,r)$, $n\in \{1,2\}, r \in \{1,2,\ldots,10\}$, we generate $100$ random tensors and we count the number of instances the optimal value to \eqref{eq:sdp_relaxation_blocktoep} is $< 1 - 10^{-4} = 0.9999$ -- see Table \ref{table:so3relaxation}.
-Surprisingly, we do see that the percentage of instances where the optimal value equals $1$.
+In the following, we perform the following experiment: For each pair $(n,r)$, $n\in \{1,2\}, r \in \{1,2,\ldots,10\}$, we generate $100$ random tensors and we count the number of instances the optimal value to \eqref{eq:sdp_relaxation_blocktoep} is $> 1 - 10^{-4}$ -- see Table \ref{table:so3relaxation}.
+We record the percentage of instances where the optimal value equals $1$.

 We observe that, for small values of $r$, the frequency for which the optimal value is equal to one is rather high, which suggests that the convex relaxation in \eqref{eq:convhull_psdtoep} may in fact be quite tight.
 As one increases $r$, the frequency drops.
 We think that this is likely attributed to the fact that the atomic norm of $T$ is no longer equal to one, rather than indicative of the quality of exactness.